coindxter/mcserver_scripts/README.md

 ## backup.sh
 ### Overview
-This script creates backups of the Minecraft server world directory ('world') in the form of compressed '.tar.gz' archives.
+This script creates backups of the Minecraft server world directory ('''world''') in the form of compressed '''.tar.gz''' archives.
 It also ensures that only the 4 most recent backups are kept, automatically deleting older backups.
 ## restore.sh

 ## crash.sh